cos-archives/hgrid/plugins/hgrid-draggable/README.md

 - `onDrag(event, items)`: Fired while items are being dragged
 - `onDrop(event, items, folder)`: Fired when items are dropped into a folder.
+- `onBeforeDrag(event, items, insertBefore)`: Fired before the drag event is triggered.
+If this returns `false`, dragging is terminated.
 - `canDrag(item)`: Returns whether an item can be dragged.
 - `acceptDrop(item, folder, done)`: Validation function that is invoked when an item is dropped into a folder. `done` is a function that, if called with a string argument, raises the error message and prevents the drop from proceeding.
 - `canAcceptDrop(items, folder)`: Returns whether a folder is a valid drop target.